Language Translation

 • 24-hour crisis line and 24-hour on-call advocate to respond onsite to hospitals and other locations where a victim presents.

-• Emergency flexible funding for victims including emergency transportation, shelter, clothing, and food.
-Note: Funds may not be used as a direct payment to any victim, thus the sexual assault program would have to pay the cost directly to a third-party vendor.
+• Emergency flexible funding for victims, including, but not limited to, emergency transportation, shelter, clothing, and food.
+Note: Funds may not be used as a direct payment to any victim; thus, the sexual assault program would have to pay the cost directly to a third-party vendor.
 Subrecipients should have an established policy in place to make these funds available to all program participants; to ensure these funds meet a reasonable, basic need.

-• Overtime for grant funded staff is an allowable cost, but to claim the increased rate, there must a separate line item in the budget that includes the overtime rate of pay
+• Overtime for grant-funded staff is an allowable cost, but to claim the increased rate, there must be a separate line item in the budget that includes the overtime rate of pay.

-Administrative costs are an allowable expense but are limited to 10% of the total grant funded budget.
-Administrative costs include including time to complete SAVAF required time and attendance sheets and programmatic documentation, reports, and required statistics; and administrative time to collect and maintain satisfaction surveys and needs assessments used to improve services delivery within the SAVAF funded project.
+Administrative costs are an allowable expense but are limited to 10% of the total grant-funded budget.
+Administrative costs include time to complete SAVAF required time and attendance sheets and programmatic documentation, reports, and required statistics; and administrative time to collect and maintain satisfaction surveys and needs assessments used to improve service delivery within the SAVAF-funded project.

 The following budget items listed below are ineligible and will not be supported by this program’s funding: